 Body mass index (BMI) is an estimate of body composition, based on weight and height.
-Doctors consider a moderate BMI for women to be 18.5–24.9.
-A BMI of 30 or above may indicate obesity.
+A moderate BMI for women is usually 18.5–24.9.
+People who know their weight and height can use a BMI calculator to work out their BMI.

 BMI measurements can help someone understand whether they are underweight or overweight.
 However, BMI for people assigned female at birth has some limitations, as it does not measure body fat specifically.